-Drug abuse continues to be a major vector for the spread of HIV/AIDS through its connection with other risky behaviors, such as needle sharing and unprotected sex.
+However, drug abuse continues to be a major vector for the spread of HIV/AIDS through its connection with other risky behaviors, such as unprotected sex.
 NIDA research has advanced the less acknowledged link between drug abuse and the resulting impaired judgment that can lead to risky sexual behavior and HIV transmission-highlighting the value of drug abuse treatment in preventing HIV spread.
-NIDA will continue to support primary prevention research to find the most effective HIV risk-reduction interventions for different populations.
-Young people are a major focus for these efforts, calling for strategies that start early and can adapt with age.
-NIDA is also supporting research to develop effective secondary prevention strategies designed to reduce HIV transmission.